odisfm/zcx-core/docs/content/reference/encoder.md

 **Example:** `XFADER`

+---

+#### NONE

+Sometimes you may want an encoder to be unbound, perhaps for a certain mode.
+Using `NONE` (in uppercase) as the mapping target will stop zcx logging a "failure" when this encoder attempts to bind.

+Alternatively:

+- Delete the definition for this encoder
+- Set the preference [log_failed_encoder_bindings](file/preferences.md#log_failed_encoder_bindings) to `false`.

+---

 ### Targeting the session ring

 With a special syntax, we can dynamically target a track at a particular position of the [session ring](../lessons/session-ring.md).